-The great question raised in the early days with reference to the postal clause concerned the meaning to be given to the word ''establish''--did it confer upon Congress the power to construct post offices and post roads, or only the power to designate from existing places and routes those that should serve as post offices and post roads?
-As late as 1855, Justice McLean stated that this power ''has generally been considered as exhausted in the designation of roads on which the mails are to be transported,'' and concluded that neither under the commerce power nor the power to establish post roads could Congress construct a bridge over a navigable water.
-1301 A decade earlier, however, the Court, without passing upon the validity of the original construction of the Cumberland Road, held that being ''charged . . . with the transportation of the mails,'' Congress could enter a valid compact with the State of Pennsylvania regarding the use and upkeep of the portion of the road lying in the State.
-1302 The debate on the question was terminated in 1876 by the decision in Kohl v.
-United States, 1303 sustaining a proceeding by the United States to appropriate a parcel of land in Cincinnati as a site for a post office and courthouse.
+The great question raised in the early days with reference to the postal clause concerned the meaning to be given to the word "establish"—did it confer upon Congress the power to construct post offices and post roads, or only the power to designate from existing places and routes those that should serve as post offices and post roads?
+As late as 1855, Justice McLean stated that this power "has generally been considered as exhausted in the designation of roads on which the mails are to be transported," and concluded that neither under the commerce power nor the power to establish post roads could Congress construct a bridge over a navigable water.1 A decade earlier, however, the Court, without passing upon the validity of the original construction of the Cumberland Road, held that being "charged . . . with the transportation of the mails," Congress could enter a valid compact with the State of Pennsylvania regarding the use and upkeep of the portion of the road lying in the state.2 The debate on the question was terminated in 1876 by the decision in Kohl v.
+United States,3 sustaining a proceeding by the United States to appropriate a parcel of land in Cincinnati as a site for a post office and courthouse.

-The postal powers of Congress embrace all measures necessary to insure the safe and speedy transit and prompt delivery of the mails.
-1304 And not only are the mails under the protection of the National Government, they are in contemplation of law its property.
-This principle was recognized by the Supreme Court in 1845 in holding that wagons carrying United States mail were not subject to a state toll tax imposed for use of the Cumberland Road pursuant to a compact with the United States.
-1305 Half a century later it was availed of as one of the grounds on which the national executive was conceded the right to enter the national courts and demand an injunction against the authors of any wide-spread disorder interfering with interstate commerce and the transmission of the mails.6
+The postal powers of Congress embrace all measures necessary to ensure the safe and speedy transit and prompt delivery of the mails.4 And not only are the mails under the protection of the National Government, but they are also in contemplation of law its property.
+This principle was recognized by the Supreme Court in 1845 in holding that wagons carrying United States mail were not subject to a state toll tax imposed for use of the Cumberland Road pursuant to a compact with the United States.5 Half a century later it was availed of as one of the grounds on which the national executive has conceded the right to enter the national courts and demand an injunction against the authors of any widespread disorder interfering with interstate commerce and the transmission of the mails.6

-Prompted by the efforts of Northern anti-slavery elements to disseminate their propaganda in the Southern States through the mails, President Jackson, in his annual message to Congress in 1835, suggested ''the propriety of passing such a law as will prohibit, under severe penalties, the circulation in the Southern States, through the mail, of incendiary publications intended to instigate the slaves to insurrection.''
+Prompted by the efforts of Northern anti-slavery elements to disseminate their propaganda in the Southern states through the mails, President Jackson, in his annual message to Congress in 1835, suggested "the propriety of passing such a law as will prohibit, under severe penalties, the circulation in the Southern States, through the mail, of incendiary publications intended to instigate the slaves to insurrection."
 In the Senate, John C. Calhoun resisted this recommendation, taking the position that it belonged to the States and not to Congress to determine what is and what is not calculated to disturb their security.
-He expressed the fear that if Congress might determine what papers were incendiary, and as such prohibit their circulation through the mail, it might also determine what were not incendiary and enforce their circulation.
-1307 On this point his reasoning would appear to be vindicated by such decisions as those denying the right of the States to prevent the importation of alcoholic beverages from other States.
-1308
+He expressed the fear that if Congress might determine what papers were incendiary, and as such prohibit their circulation through the mail, it might also determine what were not incendiary and enforce their circulation.7 On this point his reasoning would appear to be vindicated by such decisions as those denying the right of the states to prevent the importation of alcoholic beverages from other states.8

 In 1872, Congress passed the first of a series of acts to exclude from the mails publications designed to defraud the public or corrupt its morals.
-In the pioneer case of Ex parte Jackson, 1309 the Court sustained the exclusion of circulars relating to lotteries on the general ground that ''the right to designate what shall be carried necessarily involves the right to determine what shall be excluded.''
-1310 The leading fraud order case, decided in 1904, held to the same effect.
-1311 Pointing out that it is ''an indispensable adjunct to a civil government,'' to supply postal facilities, the Court restated its premise that the ''legislative body in thus establishing a postal service may annex such conditions . . . as it chooses.''
-1312
+In the pioneer case of Ex parte Jackson,9 the Court sustained the exclusion of circulars relating to lotteries on the general ground that "the right to designate what shall be carried necessarily involves the right to determine what shall be excluded."10 The leading fraud order case, decided in 1904, held to the same effect.11 Noting that supplying postal facilities "is by no means an indispensable adjunct to a civil government," the Court held that the "legislative body in thus establishing a postal service may annex such conditions . . . as it chooses."12

-Later cases first qualified these sweeping assertions and then overturned them, holding Government operation of the mails to be subject to constitutional limitations.
-In upholding requirements that publishers of newspapers and periodicals seeking second-class mailing privileges file complete information regarding ownership, indebtedness, and circulation and that all paid advertisements in the publications be marked as such, the Court emphasized that these provisions were reasonably designed to safeguard the second-class privilege from exploitation by mere advertising publications.
-1313 Chief Justice White warned that the Court by no means intended to imply that it endorsed the Government's ''broad contentions concerning . . . the classification of the mails, or by the way of condition . . .''
-1314 Again, when the Court sustained an order of the Postmaster General excluding from the second-class privilege a newspaper he had found to have published material in contravention of the Espionage Act of 1917, the claim of absolute power in Congress to withhold the privilege was sedulously avoided.
-1315
+Later cases first qualified these sweeping assertions and then overturned them, holding government operation of the mails to be subject to constitutional limitations.
+In upholding requirements that publishers of newspapers and periodicals seeking second-class mailing privileges file complete information regarding ownership, indebtedness, and circulation and that all paid advertisements in the publications be marked as such, the Court emphasized that these provisions were reasonably designed to safeguard the second-class privilege from exploitation by mere advertising publications.13 Chief Justice White warned that the Court by no means intended to imply that it endorsed the Government's "broad contentions concerning . . . the classification of the mails, or by the way of condition . . . ."14 Again, when the Court sustained an order of the Postmaster General excluding from the second-class privilege a newspaper he had found to have published material in contravention of the Espionage Act of 1917, the claim of absolute power in Congress to withhold the privilege was sedulously avoided.15

 A unanimous Court transformed these reservations into a holding in Lamont v.
-Postmaster General, 1316 in which it struck down a statute authorizing the Post Office to detain mail it determined to be ''communist political propaganda'' and to forward it to the addressee only if he notified the Post Office he wanted to see it.
-Noting that Congress was not bound to operate a postal service, the Court observed that while it did, it was bound to observe constitutional guarantees.
-1317 The statute violated the First Amendment because it inhibited the right of persons to receive any information which they wished to receive.
-1318
+Postmaster General,16 in which it struck down a statute authorizing the Post Office to detain mail it determined to be "communist political propaganda" and to forward it to the addressee only if he notified the Post Office he wanted to see it.
+Noting that Congress was not bound to operate a postal service, the Court observed that while it did, it was bound to observe constitutional guarantees.17 The statute violated the First Amendment because it inhibited the right of persons to receive any information that they wished to receive.18

-On the other hand, a statute authorizing persons to place their names on a list in order to reject receipt of obscene or sexually suggestive materials is constitutional, because no sender has a right to foist his material on any unwilling receiver.
-1319 But, as in other areas, postal censorship systems must contain procedural guarantees sufficient to ensure prompt resolution of disputes about the character of allegedly objectionable material consistently with the First Amendment.
-1320
+On the other hand, a statute authorizing persons to place their names on a list in order to reject the receipt of obscene or sexually suggestive materials is constitutional, because no sender has a right to foist his material on any unwilling receiver.19 But, as in other areas, postal censorship systems must contain procedural guarantees sufficient to ensure prompt resolution of disputes about the character of allegedly objectionable material consistently with the First Amendment.20

 Exclusive Power as an Adjunct to Other Powers